 Detailed information on soils in the area is sparse.
-The District was heavily glaciated in the past which has resulted in the majority of the bedrock being covered with a veneer (less than 1.5m) of glacial till or marine sediments.
+The district was heavily glaciated in the past which has resulted in most of the bedrock being covered with a veneer (less than 1.5m) of glacial till or marine sediments.
 Till consists of a mixture of grain sizes from clay to boulders.
-There is a section in the northwestern area of the District where the depth of till approaches 1.5m along with some sand and gravel deposits.
+There is a section in the northwestern area of the district where the depth of till approaches 1.5m along with some sand and gravel deposits.